What's New in Microsoft Dynamics 365 / CRM

 Dynamics 365 & Power Platform - 2019 Release Wave 2

 On 10th June, Microsoft published release plans for its next major update to Dynamics and the the Power Platform.
-The 2019 Release Wave 2 is rolling out between October 2019 and March 2020.
+The 2019 Release Wave 2 rolled out between October 2019 and March 2020.

 April 2019 Release